-Complete all the references as follow: list all the authors, year without month of publication, delete the number of the single issue after the volume’s number, name of the journal: write the international acronyms without any punctuation; you must put a space after semicolon and colon; moreover, initial and final pages must be entirely reported (NOT 2014;2014:907-15, YES 2014; 2014: 907-915).
-Delete the PMID and DOI number when you have the data aforementioned.
+Complete all the references in accordance with the Instructions for the authors (see How to submit an article, europeanreview.org): list all the authors (NOT et al), year without month of publication, delete the number of the single issue after the volume’s number, name of the journal: write the international acronyms without any punctuation; you must put a space after semicolon and colon (NOT 2014;2014:907915, YES 2014; 2014: 907915); moreover, initial and final pages must be entirely reported (NOT 135-46; YES 135-146).

 (YES) Example 1: Nainan OV, Xia G, Vaughan G, Margolis HS.
 Diagnosis of hepatitis A virus infection: a molecular approach.
 Clin Microbiol Rev 2006; 19: 63-79.